top of page

 Points of sale, card personalization centers and card top-up centers from the network of the public transport company.

-If you are staying for a longer time or already live here and want to use public transport more often, you might want to buy a monthly ticket for all city lines, which costs 1,400 denars, or 1.600 denars which include all lines.
-A six-month ticket for all lines costs 8,600 denars, while an annual ticket costs 15.400 denars.
+If you are staying for a longer time or already live here and want to use public transport more often, you might want to buy a monthly ticket (you can get a physical card or purchase the ticket through the SkopjeBus app) for all city lines, which costs 1.400 denars, or 1.600 denars which includes all lines.
+A six-month ticket for all lines costs 8.600 denars, while an annual ticket costs 15.400 denars.

 Alternatively, you can use the system on Google Maps, which is integrated with the JSP public transport schedule.